The NHS Community Pharmacist Consultation Service (CPCS) launched as an advanced service of the community pharmacy contract in October 2019.

 We have now introduced the NHS Community Pharmacist Consultation Service: essential skills programme.

-The aim of the programme is to support pharmacists to develop the knowledge, skills and confidence needed to undertake effective consultations, communications and clinical assessments in order to provide the NHS CPCS.
+The aim of the programme is to support pharmacists (including provisionally registered pharmacists) and pre-registration pharmacists to develop the knowledge, skills and confidence needed to undertake effective consultations, communications and clinical assessments in order to provide the NHS CPCS.

 The programme is made up of two components: a self-directed e-course and either a single online workshop (hosted by CPPE) or a series of two interactive workshops (hosted by RPS/RCGP).
 You must complete both components (the e-course and attend the online workshop(s) to meet the learning objectives below.